latsouckfaye/faye-paul.github.io/_publications/New-regression-model.md

 citation: 'Faye, P.A.L., Brunel, E. and Dabo-Niang S.'
 ---

-This work introduces a novel nonparametric regression model tailored to compositional data with mixed covariates integrating or not zeros, which includes both continuous and categorical variables and extends its applicability to spatial contexts.
+This work introduces a novel nonparametric regression model tailored to compositional data with zeros, which includes both continuous and categorical variables and extends its applicability to spatial contexts.